mysqljs/mysql/Readme.md

 If, for any reason, you would like to change the default connection flags, you can use the connection option `flags`.
 Pass a string with a comma separated list of items to add to the default flags.
 If you don't want a default flag to be used prepend the flag with a minus sign.
-To add a flag that is not in the default list, don't prepend it with a plus sign, just write the flag name (case insensitive).
+To add a flag that is not in the default list, just write the flag name, or prefix it with a plus (case insensitive).

-**Please note that some available flags that are not default are still not supported (e.g.: SSL, Compression).
-Use at your own risk.**
+**Please note that some available flags that are not not supported (e.g.: Compression), are still not allowed to be specified.**

 ### Example